orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.md

 In addition:

 - Actions can now optionally run their services asynchronously ([doc](/form-builder/actions-syntax.md#asynchronous-actions))
-- The action syntax is supported in Section Templates
+- The Action Syntax is supported in Section Templates

 ### Embedding and offline support